An IKEA Home

 BLÅHAJ Soft toy (55 cm)

 I was elated when I first found out they were selling the baby sharks in our local stores.
 This one has been my permanent bed companion.
 The smaller one is the same great quality as the larger one.
-You can always spot someone carrying a small or large plush shark at an IKEA.
+You can always spot someone carrying a small or large plush shark at an IKEA here.